 Most patients with peripheral vertigo can find substantial relief with treatment; it has been suggested that the Epley maneuver in cases of BPPV can benefit as many as 90% of affected patients.
 Although recurrence of BPPV may be more than 15% in the first year after an episode, it is unlikely that vertigo will persist beyond a few days.
 When vertigo persists, evaluation for any underlying structural problems of the brain, spinal canal, or inner ear may be necessary.

 Are you feeling dizzy with a sense of movement?
 You just might be experiencing vertigo.
 Make your world stop spinning with the help of our experienced and certified physical therapists.
 They are trained in the Cawthorne head exercises and Epley maneuver for vertigo.
 They can even give you instruction on how to do these exercises at home.
-Be sure to Contact Us Today at Lillington, NC Center to set up a one-on-one consultation and full evaluation of your symptoms.
+Be sure to Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC to set up a one-on-one consultation and full evaluation of your symptoms.
 We’ve helped many others and can help you too.